Ashton Ward: St George Illawarra Dragons

 Ward featured in the Jersey Flegg Cup for the St. George Illawarra Dragons before moving to South Sydney.
 He claimed St. George's Jersey Flegg Player of the Year award in 2024, topping the competition in points (10 tries, 72 goals).

 South Sydney Rabbitohs

 Ward was named in South Sydney's development pathways squads for Jersey Flegg Cup and was contracted to take part in full-time NRL pre-season training in 2025.

 He impressed in the 2025 pre-season, featuring strongly in a trial match against the Manly Warringah Sea Eagles.

-Ward earned his first-grade debut off the interchange bench in Round 21 of the 2025 NRL season against the Cronulla‑Sutherland Sharks at Shark Park, coming on in the 58th minute of a 12–14 loss.
+Ward earned his first-grade debut off the interchange bench in Round 21 of the 2025 NRL season against the Cronulla‑Sutherland Sharks at Polytec Stadium in Gosford, coming on in the 58th minute of a 12–14 loss.

 Ward played six games for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.
 On 23 October, the Rabbitohs announced seven re-signings with Ward extending his contract for a further year.

+On 14 July 2026, the Rabbitohs announced that Ward's contract was upgraded and promoted into the squad's top 30.
+He re-signed with the club for a further two years.